irvanfaisal/weather-dashboard/README.md

 ## About Weather Dashboard

-Weather dashboard is build to display a weather map information in simple way and lightweight.
-The data is acquired using a weather modelling system in another server.
+Weather dashboard is build to display a weather data information in simple way and lightweight.
+The data is acquired using a weather modelling system and observation station in another server.
 The weather information available from this dashboard consist of:

 - Air Temperature
 - Wind Speed and Direction